Reduced instruction set computer

 The Sun Microsystems UltraSPARC processor is a type of RISC microprocessor.

 In electronics and computer science, a reduced instruction set computer (RISC, pronounced "risk") is a computer architecture designed to simplify the individual instructions given to the computer to accomplish tasks.
 Compared to the instructions given to a complex instruction set computer (CISC), a RISC computer might require more machine code in order to accomplish a task because the individual instructions perform simpler operations.
 The goal is to offset the need to process more instructions by increasing the speed of each instruction, in particular by implementing an instruction pipeline, which may be simpler to achieve given simpler instructions.

-The key operational concept of the RISC computer is that each instruction performs only one function (e.g. copy a value from memory to a register).
+The key operational concept of the RISC computer is that each instruction performs only one function (e.g., copy a value from memory to a register).
 The RISC computer usually has many (16 or 32) high-speed, general-purpose registers with a load–store architecture in which the instructions that perform arithmetic and tests operate only on the registers, and the instructions that access data in the main memory of the computer only load data from memory into registers or store data from registers into memory.
-The design of the CPU allows RISC computers few simple addressing modes and predictable instruction times that simplify design of the system as a whole.
+The design of the CPU allows RISC computers few and simple addressing modes and predictable instruction times that simplify design of the system as a whole.

 The conceptual developments of the RISC computer architecture began with the IBM 801 project in the late 1970s, but these were not immediately put into use.
 Designers in California picked up the 801 concepts in two seminal projects, Stanford MIPS and Berkeley RISC.
 These were commercialized in the 1980s as the MIPS and SPARC systems.
 IBM eventually produced RISC designs based on further work on the 801 concept, the IBM POWER architecture, PowerPC, and Power ISA.
-As the projects matured, many similar designs, produced in the mid-to-late 1980s and early 1990s, such as ARM, PA-RISC, and Alpha, created central processing units that increased the commercial utility of the Unix workstation and of embedded processors in the laser printer, the router, and similar products.
+As the projects matured, many similar designs, produced in the mid-to-late 1980s and early 1990s, such as ARM, PA-RISC, and Alpha, created central processing units that increased the commercial utility of the Unix workstation and of embedded processors in laser printers, the routers, and similar products.
+RISC processors are used in supercomputers, such as the Fugaku.